A Servant Heart

 Mary, Mother of Jesus

-Mary’s life was completely upended when she became pregnant as an unmarried teenager.
-She chose to believe and trust in the explanation the angel gave her and simply replied, “I am the Lord’s servant.
-May it be to me as you have said.”
-(Luke 1:38 NIV) She no idea what would come next, or how her life would work out.
-She only knew that God was asking her to serve and she put her trust in Him.
+She had the heart of a servant even though she had no idea what would come next, or how her life would work out.
+She only knew that God was asking her to serve, and she put her trust in Him.

 John the Baptist

 The angel that proclaimed John’s birth to his father, Zechariah, made it known that John would be set apart as a servant of God.
 John was obedient and faithful to his calling throughout his life.
-Jesus said John was the greatest of all prophets, yet John proclaimed he was not even worthy to untie Jesus’ sandals.

 John put all his energy into serving God and carrying out the message of the coming Messiah.